mapeditor/tiled/docs/reference/scripting.rst

 sub-directory.
 All scripts files found in these directories are executed on startup.

-When any loaded script is changed, the script engine is reinstantiated and the scripts are reloaded.
-This makes it quick to iterate on a script until it works as intended.
+When any loaded script is changed or when any files are added/removed from the extensions directory, the script engine is automatically reinstantiated and the scripts are reloaded.
+This way there is no need to restart Tiled when installing extensions.
+It also makes it quick to iterate on a script until it works as intended.

 Apart from scripts, extensions can include images that can be used as the icon